ScreenFlow

 Export & Publish

-When your video has been completed, you can export it in a number of ways.
+When your video has been completed, you can export it in several ways.
 The most standard way would be to choose FILE > EXPORT, which will create a shareable file of your video.

 You have plenty of customization options when it comes to exporting, starting with the name of your file.
 If you don’t like the type of file it selects by default, you can choose from one of many options instead by changing the “automatic” selection to “manual”.
 Your options are WMV, MP4, MOV, or several more technical alternatives.